microsoft/bedrock/cluster/environments/azure-multiple-clusters/README.md

     - [Public IP Address](#public-ip-address)
     - [Traffic Manager Deployment](#traffic-manager-deployment)

 You can deploy the `azure-multiple-cluster` using a Service Principal that has `Owner` privileges on the Azure Subscription.
-The Public IP for each AKS cluster will be deployed to the appropriate, non-derived resource group.
+The Public IP for each AKS cluster will be provisioned in the Resource Group for each region.

 To deploy this environment, follow the [common steps](../../azure/) for deploying a cluster with the following modifications: